Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning

-\textbi{(2) Instruction finetuning datasets.} We follow \citet{chung2022scalingflan} and finetuned the XLM-R models of different scales with the Flan 2022 Collection~\citep{chung2022scalingflan,longpre2023flan} with diffusion training objective in Eq.~\eqref{eqn: reparam objective}.
-The Flan 2022 Collection is the publicly available version of the instruction tuning data for Flan-T5 and Flan-PaLM, covering over 1.8K tasks.
+\textbi{(2) Instruction finetuning datasets.} We follow \citet{chung2022scalingflan} and finetuned XLM-R models of different scales with the Flan 2022 Collection~\citep{chung2022scalingflan,longpre2023flan} with diffusion training objective.
+It is the publicly available version of the instruction tuning data for Flan-T5 and Flan-PaLM, covering over 1.8K tasks.
 It combines several multitask learning datasets with instructions~\citep{wei2021flanv1,sanh2021multitask,supernaturalinstructions}, combined with a few extra chain-of-thought and dialog data.